New and improved

 Oculus Quest 2 vs. Oculus Quest: A growing library of games

-Both headsets share the same growing library of the best Oculus Quest 2 games.
-Until Resident Evil 4 VR comes out, every game for the Oculus Quest will also work on the Oculus Quest 2.
-Keep in mind that, even though most games work on both headsets, all games will look and likely perform better on the Oculus Quest 2.
+Both headsets share the same growing library of the best Oculus Quest 2 games, but there are a few Oculus Quest 2 exclusives that won't work on the original Quest, like Resident Evil 4 VR.
+Plus, even though most games work on both headsets, all games will look and likely perform better on the Oculus Quest 2.

 Both headsets also support Oculus Link, allowing you to play PC VR games by connecting your VR headset to a gaming PC, either via a cable or wirelessly through your home's Wi-Fi network.
 In addition, since it supports the best Wi-Fi 6 routers, wireless PC VR gaming on the Quest 2 will look better and be more responsive than on the original Oculus Quest.

 PC VR titles will look better on the Oculus Quest 2 because the Quest 2's screen is sharper and higher resolution.

 Oculus Quest 2 vs. Oculus Quest: Should you upgrade?

 It's not surprising that the Oculus Quest 2 is better than the Oculus Quest in just about every way.
 If the Oculus Quest 2 wasn't better, that would be a reason for concern.
 It's akin to the PS4 being better than the PS5.

 The jump from the original Oculus Quest to the Oculus Quest 2 isn't just about improving internal specs.
 Yes, the Oculus Quest 2 has a much faster processor, a better display, and more RAM, but it also has an improved design, better Touch Controllers, and support for more accessories.